mbari-org/annosaurus/README.md

 ## tl;dr

 A web-service for creating image and video annotations.

+We're working on API documentation.
+You can view the them on [swaggerhub](https://app.swaggerhub.com/apis/mbari/annosaurus/1.0.0-oas3)

 ## Overview